ShreeraamGit/order-summary-component-main/README.md

-# Frontend Mentor - Order summary card solution
+# Frontend Mentor - Profile card component solution

-This is a solution to the [Order summary card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a solution to the [Profile card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/profile-card-component-cfArpWshJ).

 ## Table of contents